huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Dependent Variable
 - [ ] Lab

-#### What interactive children’s toy pecks its way out of a plastic egg?
+#### What interactive children's toy pecks its way out of a plastic egg?

 - [ ] Tamagotchi
 - [ ] Furby
 - [x] Hatchimal

-#### Mahatma Gandhi lobbied for which country’s independence from British rule?
+#### Mahatma Gandhi lobbied for which country's independence from British rule?

 - [ ] China
 - [ ] Georgia